cloudstoragesec/antivirus-for-amazon-s3-terraform/DEPLOYMENT.md

 ### GitHub Repository

-_**Note**: This deployment guide assumes you will utilize a GitHub repository to synchronize deployments.
+_**Note**: This deployment guide assumes you will download releases for deployment.
 You may use other options as necessary._

-* Create a fork of this repository into your organization or personal account
+* Visit the [Releases](https://github.com/cloudstoragesec/antivirus-for-amazon-s3-terraform/releases/latest) page to download the latest stable release.

 ### AWS Credentials